evaitl/uefi-rs/README.md

   `uefi-rs/target/x86_64-unknown/uefi/debug/esp` directory.

 - Now type `./build.py run` in the loader directory.

+- If `./build.py run` does not work for you, you can try manually starting qemu with the command below.
+Remove the `--enable-kvm` option if you don't have hardware virtualization, and change the paths to the files to the correct paths.
+If you don't have the OVMF_CODE.fd and OVMF_VARS.fd files, they can be extracted from here https://ubuntu.pkgs.org/18.04/ubuntu-universe-i386/ovmf_0~20180205.c0d9813c-2_all.deb.html .
+`./qemu-system-x86_64.exe -nodefaults -machine q35 -smp 3 -m 128M --enable-kvm -drive if=pflash,format=raw,file=/usr/share/ovmf/x64/OVMF_CODE.fd,readonly=on -drive if=pflash,format=raw,file=/usr/share/ovmf/x64/OVMF_VARS.fd,readonly=on -drive format=raw,file=fat:rw:/uefi-rs/target/x86_64-unknown-uefi/debug/esp -serial stdio -qmp pipe:qemu-monitor -device isa-debug-exit,iobase=0xf4,iosize=0x04 -vga std`

 The loader will say a few things on the qemu screen, which are also echoed to the console.
 The loader then jumps to the kernel, which